shakfu/gen-dsp/docs/api/index.md

 ## Core Modules

+New to the core API?
+Start with the [Core API guide](core-guide.md) -- a usage-oriented walkthrough of the parse -> manifest -> generate -> build pipeline with examples.
+The table below links to the per-symbol reference.

 | Module | Description |
 |--------|-------------|
 | [`parser`](parser.md) | Regex-based parser for gen~ exports, produces `ExportInfo` |